What Is It?

 Doctors usually begin treatment for Takayasu's arteritis with glucocorticoid medications, such as prednisone.
 If these medications alone do not work well, then stronger immunosuppressive drugs may be added, including methotrexate (Folex, Methotrexate, and Rheumatrex), azathioprine (Imuran), mycophenolate (CellCept), leflunomide (Arava) or cyclophosphamide (Cytoxan, Neosar).
-Recent studies suggest that injectable adalimumab (Humira), etanercept (Enbrel) or infliximab (Remicade) may be helpful to control the vascular inflammation of Takayasu's arteritis when other medications fail.
+Recent studies suggest that injectable adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade) or tocilizumab (Actemra) may be helpful to control the vascular inflammation of Takayasu's arteritis when other medications fail.
 Blood pressure medications also may be necessary to control high blood pressure.

 If Takayasu's arteritis has caused significant narrowing of an artery, the narrowed segment may need to be widened or repaired.
 Depending on the artery affected, this can be done in one of three ways:

 Traditional (open) surgery

 Percutaneous transluminal balloon angioplasty, in which a small balloon is inserted into the blood vessel, then inflated to dilate it